Sacroiliac Joint Dysfunction

 There are a few known factors that can lead to pain in the back, specifically in the sacroiliac joint.
 Some of them include:

-- Injury in an accident or trauma which can displace the SI joint and lead to immense pain.
+- Injury in an accident or trauma can displace the SI joint and lead to immense pain.

 - Poor proprioception adds excess pressure onto the SI joint and ligaments, which can lead to overloading of the joint.